openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 In addition, see these other topics about different aspects of open response assessments.

-* Components of an open response assessment: :ref:`Open Response Assessments 2`
+* Components of an open response assessment: :ref:`Open Response Assessments Two`

 * Viewing metrics and learner responses for released open response assessments:
   :ref:`Accessing ORA Assignment Information`